 For the chicken

 - Bake for about 18-20 minutes, or until it gets the internal temperature of 165˚F. To know exactly when it is fully cooked, use a meat thermometer.
-Remove from the oven and transfer chicken breast to a cutting board.
-Allow cooling down for about 5 minutes before chop them.
+Remove from the oven and allow cooling down for about 5 minutes before chop them.

 For the salad